Key findings

 VGS is the international counterpart to VAS and the second-largest ETF on the ASX.

-VGS tracks the MSCI World ex-Australia Index, covering 1,282 large and mid-cap companies across 23 developed markets.
+VGS tracks the MSCI World ex-Australia Index, covering approximately 1,252 large and mid-cap companies across 23 developed markets.
 The fund explicitly excludes Australia, so it complements VAS rather than overlapping with it.
+For a full breakdown of holdings, currency risk and historical returns, see the VGS ETF review.

 VGS is unhedged, meaning your returns will be affected by changes in the AUD/USD exchange rate.
 When the Australian dollar falls, VGS returns look better in AUD terms.